The maximum amount that you can contribute to your TFSA is limited by your TFSA contribution room.

 All TFSA contributions made during the year, including the replacement or re-contribution of withdrawals made from a TFSA, will count against your contribution room.

 At any time in the year, if you contribute more than your allowable TFSA contribution room, you will be considered to be over-contributing to your TFSA and you will be subject to a tax equal to 1% of the highest excess TFSA amount in the month, for each month that the excess amount remains in your account.
 For an example, see Examples – Tax payable on excess TFSA amount.

 You do not need to have earned income to contribute to a TFSA.

-Starting in 2009, TFSA contribution room accumulates every year, if at any time in the calendar year you are 18 years of age or older, have a valid Canadian social insurance number and are a resident of Canada.
+Starting in 2009, TFSA contribution room accumulates every year, if at any time in the calendar year you are 18 years of age or older and a resident of Canada.

 You will accumulate TFSA contribution room for each year even if you do not file an income tax and benefit return or open a TFSA.

 The annual TFSA dollar limit for the years 2009, 2010, 2011 and 2012 was $5,000.

 The annual TFSA dollar limit for the years 2013 and 2014 was $5,500.

 The annual TFSA dollar limit for the year 2015 was $10,000.